-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 Table by James McGregor

 This blueprint for massive technology theft caused an international outcry that resulted in a 2009 rejiggering of Indigenous Innovation into the Strategic Emerging Industries (SEIs).
-With the SEIs, Party leaders sought to leap into the future and focus on next-generation technologies and products.
+With the SEIs, party leaders sought to leap into the future and focus on next-generation technologies and products.
 As much as $2.2 trillion was earmarked for investment in the chosen seven industries.

 China’s quest to develop strong domestic technology and industry was heightened by Edward Snowden’s paranoia-inducing 2013 revelations of secret U.S. government electronic surveillance.
 This has spurred China to unabashed techno-nationalism, with “Made in China 2025” as the headline policy.
 Inspired by Germany’s Industrie 4.0, the goal is to go from “Made in China” to “Made by China” via intelligent manufacturing.
 The plan calls for Chinese companies to produce 40 percent of core components and materials in China’s manufacturing chain by 2020, and 70 percent by 2025.
 Chinese firms are directed to create their own tech standards and become strong participants in international standard-setting bodies.